Oh Love: Background and release

-Later, on June 25, 2012, the band announced that they would be releasing "Oh Love" as the first single from ¡Uno!.
+On June 25, 2012, the band announced that they would be releasing "Oh Love" as the first single from ¡Uno!.
 Prior to its release, the band released a teaser-sample of the song in a video uploaded to YouTube.
 The 16-second video consists of the cover art of ¡Uno! and an advertisement at the bottom with a snippet of the song played in the background, and at the end shows the head of Armstrong in the cover art, eating the advertisement.
 The song was released on July 16, 2012, through Reprise Records and along with the release of the song, the band uploaded a video to YouTube which had its lyrics and the full song.
 On July 20, 2012, an extended play of the song was announced, which was released on August 14, 2012.
 "Oh Love" was released as part of the "Green Day 03" downloadable content pack for Rock Band 3 and Rock Band Blitz on September 25, 2012.

 Theme and composition

 Stylistically, "Oh Love" has been described as power pop.
 Its musical style is reminiscent of the band's early albums Dookie (1994) and Nimrod (1997).
 It is a "move away" from the band's politically inspired releases like American Idiot (2004) and 21st Century Breakdown (2009).
 Bassist Mike Dirnt described the musical style of "Oh Love" by stating, "We were just thinking about making a killer power-pop record – dirtier, back to basics.
 We tapped into our version of Exile on Main Street".
 Vocalist/guitarist Billie Joe Armstrong also talked about his desire to write a power pop song, stating, "What I really wanted to do was write real power-pop kind of music that had that old Green Day energy, so the original Green Day sound became ¡Uno!".

-David Fricke of Rolling Stone compared the song to the genre of The Who's Quadrophenia and the vocals of Armstrong in the start to those of John Lennon.
+David Fricke of Rolling Stone compared the song to the genre of the Who's Quadrophenia and the vocals of Armstrong in the start to those of John Lennon.
 He called the song a "tight, addicting bundle of pop-hook class and crunchy-punk fundamentals".
 Sarah Maloy of Billboard elaborated that the guitar instrumentation is simple and the tune is similar to the band's early releases.